 After training hundreds of agile leaders in Certified Agile Leadership (CAL) classes, I have seen first hand how much agile leaders focus on the needs of others.
 They acknowledge other people’s perspectives, give them the care they need to meet their work and personal goals, involve them in decisions where appropriate, and build a sense of community within their teams.
 In other words—they exhibit compassion!
 This compassion leads to higher engagement, more trust, and stronger, more empathetic relationships with team members and other stakeholders.

-“...Compassion creates highly effective leaders. - Chade-Meng Tan, a Google pioneer, award-winning software engineer, international bestselling author of Search Inside Yourself
+“...Compassion creates highly effective leaders. - Chade-Meng Tan, a Google pioneer, award-winning software engineer, international bestselling author of Search Inside Yourself.

 Another key tenet of agile leadership is transparency, including emotional transparency.
 Keeping secrets inherently divides humans and erodes trust in any given relationship, including business relationships.

-2017 Study published in the Journal of Leadership and Organizational Studies concludes that when leaders express their true feelings and vulnerabilities, it boosts employee morale by instilling a sense of “psychological safety.”
+A 2017 Study published in the Journal of Leadership and Organizational Studies concludes that when leaders express their true feelings and vulnerabilities, it boosts employee morale by instilling a sense of “psychological safety.”

 “...The transformation from “I” to “We” … is the most important process leaders go through in becoming authentic.”
 Bill George, former CEO of Medtronic as quoted by Chade-Meng Tan.